-For your business or organization, it means planning for success by setting marketing goals and plotting the steps that will achieve them.
+For your organization, it means planning for success by setting marketing goals and plotting the steps that will achieve them.
 For you, it means having a clear direction for your day‑to‑day marketing work—and knowing how to recognize the concrete signs that you’ve succeeded.

 What are the major components of a successful marketing plan?

-Successful marketing means delivering leads that turn into sales, and you won’t know how many or what kind of leads you need to generate without some kind of sales goal.
+Successful marketing means delivering leads that turn into sales, and you won’t know how many or what kinds of leads you need to generate without some kinds of sales goals.

 Pro tip: Don’t pull sales goals out of thin air.
-Instead, gather them from the people in your business who generate the sales and the leaders charged with business development.
+Instead, gather them from the people in your organization who generate the sales and the leaders charged with development.

 2. Marketing Goals

-Based on your sales goal, what kind of marketing benchmarks do you need to achieve?
+Based on your sales goals, what kind of marketing benchmarks do you need to achieve?
 Marketing goals are often framed in terms of website traffic, number of leads, social follows and shares, and email clicks.

 3. Content Strategy to Meet Your Goals

 When you create a detailed marketing plan, your focus should be on the cornerstone of great marketing: content.
 Through content marketing, you’ll be creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.
-Your content marketing strategy guides you in creating and serving up the content that will move your business from point A (where your sales are now) to point B (where you want your sales to be).
+Your content marketing strategy guides you in creating and serving up the content that will move your organization from point A (where your sales are now) to point B (where you want your sales to be).